 Gregory, had recently acquired the highly coveted seeds of a championship giant pumpkin.

 The three were perfecting their seed germination skills.
 It involved a custom built germination box that they were keeping under their desks at work.

 Who would believe that a pumpkin that weighs as much as an elevator full of people, could start its life in a the dank underbelly of a cubicle at Raytheon?

 It is the end of summer now.

-It is the end of summer now and they not only succeeded, but has a pumpkin on the vine that is currently 100 inches in diameter and estimated to be well over 300 pounds.
+Pavel has not only succeeded, but has a pumpkin on the vine that is 100 inches in diameter and estimated over 300 pounds.

 And like some sort of street corner drug dealer he slyly offered to get me some good seeds if I wanted to give it a try.

 I have to admit I’m thinking about it, but I worry that I just might get hooked …

-The 6 Season Planning Guide to Growing Giant Pumpkins is one of many guides that you can access in the P+V library of resources.
-From how to prepare the garden and soil the first season, to seed selection, when and how to add nutrients, and how to baby that baby into full grown champion hugeness.
+This guide is the result of Gregory’s full coaching download (and some of Pavel’s tips too!).
+It starts with how to prepare the garden and soil the first season, and covers seed selection, when and how to add nutrients, and how to baby that baby into full grown champion hugeness.